German Packaging Regulations

 • General reporting requirements and obligations

-• Obligations of B2B exporters
+• Obligations for B2B exporters

 • Obligations when selling via e-commerce platforms and fulfilment service companies